AdobeDocs/marketo.en/help/marketo/product-docs/administration/setup-administration/minimum-system-requirements.md

 ---
 # Minimum System Requirements {#minimum-system-requirements}

-If you are wondering what you need to log in and use Marketo, here's the information you're looking for.
+If you are wondering what you need to log in and use Marketo Engage, here's the information you're looking for.

 >[!NOTE]
 >